IBM/java-async-util/README.md

 * If there's lock contention, we'll also be incurring a lot of additional context switching on these threads
 * If many locations in our application solve similar problems, they'll also have to create their own thread pools which is not scalable.

 Instead we can use `AsyncLock` to provide exclusive access to the `MutableState`.
-We will try to acquire the lock on the thread that completes the network operation stage, and if it is not available we'll recieve a CompletionStage that will notify us when it becomes available.
+We will try to acquire the lock on the thread that completes the network operation stage, and if it is not available we'll receive a CompletionStage that will notify us when it becomes available.

 ```java
 ...